Oqaasileriffik/martha/docker/README.md

 Martha was created by [Mv-Nordic](http://mv-nordic.com/) (now named Vitec MV), with the help of [Oqaasileriffik](https://oqaasileriffik.gl/).

 Currently maintained by [Oqaasileriffik](https://oqaasileriffik.gl/), primarily [Tino Didriksen](mailto:tino@oqaasileriffik.gl).

+## Licence terms
+The original and currently binding license terms for the Martha TTS is quoted below, typos and all.
+Note that this does not preclude using Martha in a commercial product or setting, merely that nobody (including us) may charge for a copy of Martha.

+> As part of the agreement, the customer shall acquire all rights of royalty-free distribution and use to the solution without limitatation.
+>
+> The solution must not be sold, leased, rented or otherwise made available on commercial terms by the customer, supplier or any third party.
+>
+> There are no limitations or restrictions regarding royalty-free distribution of the Greenlandic voice and the supplementary parts to this such as the documentation, the maintenance tools, components and installations to every supported platform.
+The Greenlandic voice will not be sold, leased, rented or otherwise made available on commercial terms.
+The voice, including the supplementary parts to the voice, will not require any activation, registration or similar in order to be used.

+The code and files in this repository are all under LGPL-3.0-or-later.